Famigo (entertainment company)

 Famigo (stylized FAMIGO) is a digital content marketplace for content creators.
 Based in Phoenix and Miami, the platform is accessible via website and application.
 Famigo is a portmanteau of "family" and "amigo".

 History

-In 2017, FAMIGO was co-founded by Maria Luna, Hector Rodriguez, and Adam Swanton primarily as a mobile application on Android and iOS.
-It was marketed as a monetization platform for independent artists, musicians, creators, and influencers.
+In 2019, FAMIGO was co-founded by Maria Luna, Hector Rodriguez, and Tanmay Shahane primarily, as a web application marketed as a monetization platform for independent artists, musicians, creators, and influencers.

 From 2019 to 2020, the company launched a beta web-based subscription marketplace that allowed the creators to engage fans with monthly subscriptions of exclusive digital content.
 After testing with a small group of content creators, it launched as FAMIGO on September 21, 2021 (during Latin Music Week) and is currently available in 55 countries.